 Trust is a key usability issue when it comes to running a successful online business.
 Most people automatically view web businesses with a bias against them compared to their brick and mortar counterparts.
-Your ability to convince your visitors that yours is a trustworthy business is one of the key components to getting visitors to convert into customers.
+Your ability to remove their doubt and convince them that yours is a trustworthy business is one of the key components to getting visitors to convert into customers.

 Provide your visitors information about your company and its primary owners and operators.
-Treat your shoppers with a company history and links to frequently asked questions, policies and physical location.
+Share your company history and answer frequently asked questions.
+Privacy and security policies should be easy to find, and you should list your physical location, if applicable.
+And please don’t hide your contact information.
 The more information you provide the better satisfied any concerned shopper will tend to be.

 Shoppers want to know that they can rely on a company to meet their needs and concerns quickly once contacted.
 Be sure to respond promptly and professionally to all customer inquiries.
 Don’t let email or phone messages go unanswered for more than a couple of hours, especially if requests are urgent.

 Letting visitors know how soon they can expect a response — and delivering on that promise — goes a long way to building trust.

 Create ways for visitors to provide user feedback regarding your products or services and encourage them to do so.
 Be sure to follow up with feedback and use it to better your services.